josh-authy/merge-pull-requests-with-authy-onetouch/README.md

 AUTHY_USER_ID=authy user
 AUTHY_API_KEY=Authy api key

-Use ngrok to expose the port 1337, and use the url generated to add this to authy and github webhooks.
+Use ngrok to expose the port 1337, and use the url generated to add this to Authy and github webhooks.

- - The path for github is /pullrequestreceive
+ - The path for github is http://YOURDOMAIN/pullrequestreceive
- - The path for authy is /pullrequestapprove
+ - The path for authy is http://YOURDOMAIN/pullrequestapprove